NordicSemiconductor/IOS-CoreBluetooth-Mock/README.md

 This application controls an LED on an [nRF5 DK](https://www.nordicsemi.com/Software-and-Tools/Development-Kits) and receive notifications whenever the button on the kit is pressed and released.

+The mock implementation is used in UI tests.
+See `AppDelegate.swift` and `UITests.swift` classes.

 ## Nordic LED and Button Service
 ###### Service UUID: `00001523-1212-EFDE-1523-785FEABCD123`
 A simplified proprietary service by Nordic Semiconductor, containing two characteristics one to control LED3 and Button1: